2: mid-Holocene case#

 Take a look at the SOLIN

-CAM variable for August in the pre-industrial and mid-Holocene runs.
+CAM variables for each month in the pre-industrial and calendar-adjusted mid-Holocene output.

 module load ncview

-Using the right arrow button in the Ncview window, you can toggle between pre-industrial and mid-Holocene August SOLIN
+Using the right arrow button in the Ncview windows, you can toggle between all months of the pre-industrial and mid-Holocene SOLIN

-Now, let’s take a look at the differences between the two cases more clearly using NCO.
+Now, let’s take a look at the differences between the pre-industrial and mid-Holocene cases more clearly using NCO.
+The first comparison is the difference in SOLIN and TS induced by correcting for the paleo calendar effect.

 # Questions for reflection: